nasa/Transform-to-Open-Science/resources/year_of_open_science_cookbook/Strengthen_year_of_open_science.md

 **How do I get started?**

 What is the biggest challenge that your organization is poised to tackle?
 Consider how open science could help solve that problem.
-Work with NASA to determine if our data, software or resources could help; then let’s talk!
+Work with NASA to determine if our data, software or resources could help!

-**Basic Requirements**

-The success of….dependent on the completion of the following

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name